The Dog Mom Gazette

 Your dog's body runs inflammation down two separate pipes, not one.

-The drugs clamp the first pipe, the one called COX.
+The drugs clamp the first pipe, called COX.
+And they're good at it.

 But they leave the second pipe, called 5-LOX, wide open.

-That second pipe keeps the joint irritated, swollen, and slowly breaking down from the inside.
-Day after day.
+Day after day, it keeps the joint irritated, swollen, and slowly breaking down from the inside.

 And almost nothing on the shelf was built to close it.